-The syn_noprune attribute is normally associated with the names of architectures.
+The syn\noprune attribute is normally associated with the names of architectures.
 Once it is associated, any component instantiation of the architecture (design unit) is protected from being deleted.

-'''

-library symplify;

-architecture mydesign of rtl is

-attribute sym_noprune : boolean;

-attribute sym_noprune of mydesign : architecture is true;

--- Other code
+library synplify; architecture mydesign of rtl is attribute syn\noprune : boolean; attribute syn\noprune of mydesign : architecture is true; -- Other code

-'''